bwmarrin/disgord/README.md

 [this link](https://discordapp.com/oauth2/authorize?client_id=173113690092994561&scope=bot)
 to add **dgo** to your server.
 This provides tremendous help to both packages!

-**For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**
+**For help with this program or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**

 ## Getting Started